pythagoreantree/Drones/README.md

 ###Docker

-Before starting the application you need to perform Docker Init and Run the Postgres steps.
+Before starting the application you need to perform Run the Postgres step.

 To start the application: